What are the day to day operations of this route?

 Yes, the company will finance an estimated $115,000 for 10 years (seller is working on confirming an accurate amount from company).
 At an approximate interest rate of 9.5% with good credit and 10.5% with bad credit.
 Additional qualifications require no bankruptcies or felonies.
 Down payment for the remaining balance requires a certified cashier’s check.
 If more financing is needed you can review additional Financing Options Here.

 What are my expenses and overhead?

-Expenses include, but are not limited to: route payment (if you finance), fuel, handheld computer, insurance for your vehicle, and liability insurance for your business (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
+Expenses include, but are not limited to: route payment (if you finance), fuel, handheld computer, and insurance (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
 The current owner estimates $182 per week in expenses/overhead or $9,438 per year (route payment if financing not included).